Graeme Innes: Later career

 Innes was appointed Australia's Disability Discrimination Commissioner in December 2005.
 During that time, he also served as Australia's Human Rights Commissioner (2005–2009) and as Race Discrimination Commissioner (2009–2011).
 As Commissioner, Innes contributed to human rights reform initiatives.
 He participated in the drafting of the United Nations Convention on the Rights of Persons with Disabilities and its ratification by Australia.
 He also played an instrumental role in the Same Sex: Same Entitlements enquiry, which resulted in the removal of discrimination across Australian federal law.

 Innes also contributed to the development of the National Disability Strategy and the Disability (Access to Premises – buildings) Standards 2010, as well as to the establishment of Livable Housing Australia.
 In his role as Human Rights Commissioner, he undertook three annual inspections of Australia's Immigration Detention facilities.

-As a human rights advocate, in his personal capacity as well as professionally, Innes has achieved a number of reforms for people with disability.
+As a human rights advocate, in his personal capacity as well as professionally, Innes has contributed to a number of reforms for people with disability.
 In 2013 acting in a personal capacity, he won a case in the Federal Magistrates Court against RailCorp (which delivers train services in NSW).
 The magistrate found RailCorp had discriminated against blind and visually impaired passengers by refusing to commit to a program of improving station announcements on Sydney trains so that passengers would know where to get off.
 Innes won the case and $10,000 damages, after RailCorp spent more than $400,000 on its unsuccessful defence.
 Also in 2013, Innes initiated an online petition calling on department store Myer to increase its employment of people with disability to 10 per cent of its workforce.
 This action was in response to a negative statement by Myer's CEO about the National Disability Insurance Scheme.
 Innes' petition gained 35,000 signatures within a few days.

-Innes has been an active advocate for the implementation of cinema captioning and audio descriptions in Australia.
+Innes has been an advocate for the implementation of cinema captioning and audio descriptions in Australia.

-He is known for his speeches, and his erudite opinion pieces published in mainstream Australian media.
-He embraces communications technologies and platforms, and is a regular user of Twitter for timely media commentary.
+He has delivered a number of public speeches, and penned opinion pieces in mainstream Australian media.
+He is also regular user of Twitter.

-In December 2022, Innes was installed as the chancellor of Central Queensland University.
-He is the first university chancellor in Australia to identify as having a disability.
+In December 2022, Innes was appointed chancellor of Central Queensland University.
+He is the first university chancellor in an Australian university to identify as having a disability.